lk-umw-cpsc/gwyneth/README.md

 Installation is now complete.

+## Reset root user credentials
+In the event of being locked out of the root user, the following steps will allow resetting the root user's login credentials:
+1. Using the PHPMyAdmin console, delete the `vmsroot` user row from the `dbPersons` table
+2. Navigate to gwyneth/insertAdmin.php.
+You should see a message that says `ROOT USER CREATION SUCCESS`
+3. You may now log in with the username and password `vmsroot`

 ## Platform
 Dr. Polack chose SiteGround as the platform on which to host the project.
 Below are some guides on how to manage the live project.